combattingbias/combattingbias.huygens.knaw.nl/docs/bias/lifecycle/dmp.md

 [**FAIR**](bias/types/FAIR)

-- How will your produced data be made FAIR (Findable, Accessible, Interoperable, and Reusable)?
+- How do you plan to publish FAIR data?
-- Do you foresee any issues with FAIR implementation?
+- Do you foresee any issues with aligning your project with the FAIR principles?
 Why?

 [**Impact**](bias/types/impact)